Manual set up to develop custom components with AWSTOE - EC2 Image Builder

 2. Verify the signature

 The steps for verifying your download depend on the server platform where you run the AWSTOE application after you install it.
-To verify your download on a Linux server, see Verify the signature on Linux.
+To verify your download on a Linux server, see Verify the signature on Linux or macOS.
 To verify your download on a Windows server, see Verify the signature on Windows.

 AWSTOE is invoked directly from its download location.
 There is no need for a separate install step.
 This also means that AWSTOE can make changes to the local environment.